jef1993/star-war-app/README.md

 ## Notice

-- The Readme commit is the code finished within the time limit, please consider any further commit as post-submittion updates.
+- The Readme commit is the code finished within the time limit, please consider any further commit as post-submission updates.
 - Thank you for reading
 - Hire me , plz.